BirdzDevops/project-report/README.md

 ## 1.2.
 Solution Profile

-The objective of Birdz Application is offer a complete service to all the role list of the business.
-For example, the suppliers, clients, workers and administrators.
-It's important to mention that also attends the storage neccesity, like notifications when the supplies are almost empty.
+The objective of Birdz Application is to offer a complete service to all the roles in the business.
+For example, the suppliers, clients, workers, and administrators.
+It's important to mention that it also attends to the storage necessity, like notifications when the supplies are almost empty.

 ### 1.2.1 Antecedentes y problemática